(Johannesburg, Cape Town, Hermanus)

 Take your flight from Maun to Windhoek today.

-Enjoy a transfer to/from the Windhoek airport for your flight.
+Enjoy a private transfer to/from the Windhoek airport for your flight.

 Enjoy time at leisure to explore at your own pace, or relax at your hotel.

 The Heinitzburg Hotel, is situated in and overlooks Namibia's capital city Windhoek.
 This beautiful castle was commissioned in 1914 and is renowned for it's attention to detail and personal undivided attention received from both hosts and staff, emphasized in it's four-poster beds and hand-made wooden furniture.
 There is a lounge and bar, meeting and conference rooms, restaurant and an outdoor swimming pool for guests to enjoy.
 Lovers of authentic, historical artwork should head for the Knight's Room, situated in the original castle.
 Amenities include an outdoor dining and lounging area, along with valet parking.
 At Hotel Heinitzburg endeavour to balance traditional African friendliness and beauty with excellent European culinary art and a world-class wine cellar to make your stay with the Heinitzburg Hotela memorable one.